 While Uber remains the nation’s largest ride-hailing, in recent years Lyft has grown more rapidly.
 There is no indication that the growth of Transportation Network Companies will slow in the near future, and there are many reasons why public officials in Las Vegas would prefer locals and visitors alike to let someone else do the driving while enjoying the city’s nightlife.
-With this growth, comes more accidents and more reason to find an experienced Las Vegas car accident attorney to seek justice on your behalf.
+With this growth, comes more accidents and more reasons to find an experienced Las Vegas car accident attorney to seek justice on your behalf.

 It’s estimated that there are over 300,000 Lyft drivers in the United States, with a rough estimate of 5,000 in Las Vegas alone.
 Lyft is currently reporting that it provides 1 million rides per day in the U.S., as compared to an average of 5.5 million for Uber.

 Who Drives for Lyft?

 Before someone can work for Lyft they must meet some requirements.
 The drivers have to be over 21 years of age and own a smartphone.
 Drivers have to go through a DMV check as well as part of the Lyft approval process.
 They also need a national and county background check, with a minimum of 7 years.
 Drivers are not approved if they have committed violent crimes, any felonies or sexual offenses, as well as drug-related crimes.
 Also, drivers must be covered by their car’s insurance policy and have license plates of the state they’re working at.

 A Lyft car must pass a 19-point vehicle inspection and must meet any city or state requirements in order to ensure safety for both drivers and passengers.
 Lyft cars are required to have four external door handles, and a total of five seat belts at least.

 Yes, they do.
 Lyft drivers have to be a covered party on their car’s insurance policy.
 Also, there are for more insurance coverages that are included in Lyft’s own insurance policies, like: